 Methods and Materials

-Screening
+Plant Materials and Stem Rust Screening

 Seed for accession PI 410954 was obtained from the USDA National Small Grains Collection in Aberdeen, ID.
 All seed for susceptible wheat lines “LMPG-6”, North Dakota spring wheat cultivar “Faller”, and Minnesota spring wheat cultivar “RB07”, are maintained at the USDA Cereal Disease Laboratory in St. Paul, MN.
-PI 410954 (male) and ‘Faller’ (female) made in the spring of 2012.
+A cross between PI 410954 (male) and ‘Faller’ (female) was made in the spring of 2012.
 F1 progeny from this cross, given laboratory identifier 12XR031, were used as male parents for a top cross to ‘RB07’ in summer of 2012.

-F2 progeny of a Faller/PI 410954 population (11XR188) were at the seedling stage with stem rust race TTKSK in two replications (n=98 and n=96, respectively).
+Generation F2 progeny of a Faller/PI 410954 population (11XR188) were evaluated at the seedling stage with stem rust race TTKSK in two replications (n=98 and n=96, respectively).
 In short, seedlings were inoculated between 7-9 days after germination using a suspension of P. graminis f. sp. tritici urediniospores in a light mineral oil, Soltrol 170 (Chevron Phillips Chemical Company LP).
-Inoculated seedlings were placed in dew chambers overnight and grown in a greenhouse maintained at 18±2°C until 14 days after inoculation at which point they were scored for seedling infection types (ITs) according to the system developed by Stakman et al. (1962).
-F2 progeny from two different LMPG-6/ PI 410954 populations (12XR019 and 12XR020) were screened with TTKSK (n = 356 and n = 104) and assessed in the manner described above.
+Inoculated seedlings were placed in dew chambers overnight and grown in a greenhouse maintained at 18±2°C until 14 days after inoculation at which point they were scored for seedling infection types (ITs) according to the scale developed by Stakman et al. (1962).
+F2 progeny from two different LMPG-6/ PI 410954 populations (12XR019 and 12XR020) were screened with race TTKSK (n = 356 and n = 104) and assessed for seedling infection types.

-F2 seed from a Faller/PI 410954 population (11XR188-3) were planted at the University of Minnesota St. Paul Campus Experimental Fields during the 2012 field season.
-F3 seed was collected and each F2:3 family (n = 100) was screened using two P. graminis f. sp. tritici isolates, TTKSK and TRTTF, to confirm segregation ratios observed in previous screenings.
+Generation F2 seed from a Faller/PI 410954 population (11XR188-3) were planted at the University of Minnesota St. Paul Campus Experimental Fields during the 2012 field season.
+F3 seed was harvested and at least 15 plants of each F2:3 family (n = 100) were screened using two P. graminis f. sp. tritici races, TTKSK and TRTTF, to confirm segregation ratios observed in previous screenings.
 After each individual in a family was scored, all families were placed into one of three categories: homozygous resistant, homozygous susceptible, or segregating.
-All seedling screenings were performed at the jointly managed University of Minnesota/Minnesota Department of Agriculture BioSafety-Level 3 facility (TTKSK) or at the USDA Cereal Disease Laboratory (TRTTF) during the winter months of December to March.
+All seedling screenings were performed at the jointly managed University of Minnesota/Minnesota Department of Agriculture BioSafety-Level 3 facility (race TTKSK) or at the USDA Cereal Disease Laboratory (race TRTTF) during the winter months of December to February.

+Molecular Marker Screening